Marineland of Canada: Facility

 As of 2018, Marineland housed approximately 4,000 land and marine animals and operated 19 theme park attractions.
 The park did not publicly disclose its annual attendance figures.
 Published amounts range from an estimated 250,000 to 500,000 people annually.
 Marineland was once a member of Canada's Accredited Zoos and Aquariums (CAZA), but voluntarily withdrew from CAZA in May 2017, stating it was expanding the area for animals and "will be continuing to work with CAZA to ensure that the expansion is successfully harmonized with CAZA principles".

-In 2020 the facility did not open in spring as planned because of the restrictions required by the COVID-19 pandemic.
+In 2020, the park did not open in spring as planned because of the restrictions required by the COVID-19 pandemic.
 The facility remained closed due to restrictions placed by the Government of Ontario.
 Marineland reopened for its 2022 season.

 Following the death of John Holer in 2018, his widow, Marie Holer, took ownership of the park until her own death on September 6, 2024.
 The park has been for sale since at least 2023.
 All of the rides present in the park were closed as well as some of the exhibits featuring animals.
 In 2024, the park was only open for two months with a significant portion of the park remaining closed and admission being sold at reduced rates.
-The park has not opened for the 2025 season.
+The park did not open for the 2025 season.